nandor23/UaDetector/README.md

 For more accurate detection, it is recommended to provide the HTTP headers.

 > [!TIP]
 > Avoid directly instantiating parsers.
-The first initialization of UaDetector (or similar parsers) takes 1–2 seconds
+The first initialization of UaDetector (or its sub-parsers) takes 1–2 seconds,
 > as regular expressions are compiled upfront.
 To avoid this one-time cost during runtime, register the service
 > with dependency injection, as shown earlier.
 This way, the instantiation will happen at application startup.